rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

 ---

 This article describes nova-agent (Linux&reg;) and Rackspace agent (Microsoft&reg;
-Windows&reg;), which are required services used in Rackspace Public Cloud virtualized servers.
+Windows&reg;), which are required services used in Rackspace public cloud virtualized servers.
 For brevity, both agents are referred to as *nova-agent* in this article, but all statements apply equally to nova-agent and Rackspace agent.